mjtian/cycleNormalizingFlow/README.md

 #### 10. Download MNIST dataset and import into pytorch

-Write a script to download and unzip MNIST data, one example can be seen at <https://github.com/wangleiphy/DL4CSRC/blob/master/1-bp/utils.py#L83>
+Write a script to download and unzip MNIST data.

-Also, few lines below, there is a `random_draw` function add all this two function to `utils/MNISTtools.py`

 #### 11. Training generative model on MNIST